 Buon Appetito darlings!

-- 1 cup Almond, Soy, Cashew milk or Non-dairy milk (we used unsweetened Almond-Coconut milk)
+- 1 cup Almond, Soy, Cashew milk or any milk of your choice (we used unsweetened Almond-Coconut milk)

 - 1 tsp. of honey or sweetener of your choice